Promotion through Connections: Favors or Information?: Benchmark model

-The short-dashed curve depicts the probability that a connected candidate is promoted when only favors are present.\ The curve is now translated to the left, inducing a first-order stochastic dominance shift.\ The shape of the whole curve is preserved.\ The apparent impact of connections is now positive for all candidates.\ Finally, the grey curve depicts $p_{c}(y_{i}=1| \mathbf{x}_{i})$ when both effects are present.
+In general, both effects may be at play, leading to a combination of a left-shift and a flattening, illustrated in Figure \ref{fig:IdentificationPlot}.
+The graph depicts the probability of being promoted as a function of the normalized grade $\varphi = \varphi(\obs_i)$.
+The plain black curve depicts the promotion probability of an unconnected candidate.
+Probability is $\frac{1}{2}$ when $\varphi=0$.
+The short-dashed curve depicts the promotion probability of a connected candidate when only favors are involved.
+The curve is translated to the left, inducing a first-order stochastic dominance shift.
+Probability is $\frac{1}{2}$ when $\varphi=-B$.
+The long-dashed curve depicts the promotion probability in the presence of information effects only.
+The whole curve is less steep but has the same intercept, probability is $\frac{1}{2}$ when $\varphi=0$.
+Finally, the grey curve depicts the promotion probability of connected candidates in the presence of the two effects.

-Both effects can thus be identified from data on promotion.\footnote{ Formally, identification in this model holds under the standard assumption that $\sigma _{v}=1$ and is a direct consequence of Theorem \ref {identification} below.}\ Differences in the impacts of observables between connected and unconnected can be used to recover information effects.\ Differences in estimated promotion thresholds between connected and unconnected can then be used to recover favors.
-From an econometric point of view, the differential information that the jury has on connected candidates generates a form of \textit{heteroscedasticity}.\ The latent error has a higher variance for connected than for unconnected.
-This property allows us to rely on standard techniques developed to analyze heteroscedasticity in probit estimations in our empirical analysis below.

-To sum up, both information and favors can be identified from data on promotion in a simple model where the two effects are constant.\ We extend this model and develop our econometric framework in the next Section.